spress/spress.yosymfony.com/src/content/posts/2016-05-23-spress-2-1-2-released.md

 changelog_support: true
 ---
 Hello.
-A new maintenance release of Spress has been released with two bug fixes.
+A new maintenance release of Spress has been released with some bug fixes.

 The complete changelog: